Vincent Price: Legacy

 Starting in November 2005, featured cast member Bill Hader of the NBC sketch comedy/variety show Saturday Night Live has played Price in a recurring sketch in which Price hosts botched holiday specials filled with celebrities of the 1950s/'60s.
 Other cast members who played Price on SNL include Dan Aykroyd and Michael McKean (who played Price when he hosted a season-10 episode and again when he was hired as a cast member for the 1994–95 season).

-In 1999, a frank and detailed biography about Price written by his daughter, Victoria, was published by St. Martin's Press.
+In 1999, a frank and detailed biography of Price written by his daughter, Victoria, was published by St. Martin's Press.
 In late May 2011, an event was held by the organization Cinema St. Louis to celebrate what would have been Price's 100th birthday.
 It included a public event with Victoria at the Missouri History Museum and a showcase of ephemeral and historic items at the gallery inside the Sheldon Concert Hall.

 In an unusual convergence of widely different generational and cultural backgrounds, the genteel Price was a friend of the English hard rock band Deep Purple and in 1975, he appeared on Roger Glover's live version of The Butterfly Ball and the Grasshopper's Feast as a narrator.
 Decades later, in 2013, Deep Purple released "Vincent Price", a single the band members dedicated to him.
 That same year, American director and writer John Waters composed a "heartfelt and appreciative" retrospective on Price for Turner Classic Movies, which recognized the actor as its "Star of the Month" in October 2013 and showcased then a selection of his most popular films.
 The tribute was repeatedly broadcast on TCM to promote and complement those televised presentations.
-In sharing with viewers his feelings about Price, Waters at one point describes the actor's screen appeal, especially when he was featured in his darker roles:
+In sharing with viewers his feelings about Price, Waters at one point describes the actor's screen appeal, especially when he was featured in darker roles: